the-teacher/rails7-startkit/README.md

 # Rails 7.
 Start Kit

-Rails 7 App with Preinstalled Tools in Ready in Minutes!
+Rails 7 App with Preinstalled Tools is Ready in Minutes!
 ## Why?

 Usually It is difficult and time consuming to setup a typical rails environment from scratch.